agentary-ai/agentary-js/README.md

 ### Agentic Workflows

-Create sophisticated multi-step agent workflows that can think, reason, and take actions autonomously.
+Create multi-step agent workflows that can think, reason, and take actions autonomously.

 ```javascript
 import { createAgentSession } from 'agentary-js';